Atry/partials/CNNs.ipynb.28.markdown

 ﻿## Summary

-What we have learned in this article:
+What we have learned in this section:

 * Convolutional Neural Network (CNN)
 * Adam